 - Runny and inflamed eyes

 If you think your dog has kennel cough contact your vet and tell them your suspicions.
 As Kennel cough is contagious, don’t take your dog into the waiting room.
 Although there isn’t a specific test for kennel cough, your veterinarian will examine your dog and exclude any other causes of non-productive cough.

-In mild cases of kennel cough, no medication is needed.
+In mild cases of kennel cough, medication isn’t needed.
 Usually, the condition clears up within seven to fourteen days, very much like the common cold.
 However, if the illness is severe, your dog may need antibiotics, anti-inflammatory drugs, and cough medicine may be required.

 Can you give a dog cough medicine?

 Many people want to ease their dog’s discomfort by giving them cough medicine.
 Although you can provide some types of human medication to your dog, getting the dosage right is vital.
 The most common cause of death due to toxicity in pets is medication overdose.
 So don’t be tempted to give your dog anything before checking with your veterinarian.

 Your vet may suggest cough syrup for your dog, but they will also give you the proper dosage based on your dog’s size and weight.
 Robitussin for kennel cough is a popular choice.
 However, the problem with giving any form of cough suppressant is if the infection develops into something more serious.
 Suppressing a cough if your dog has developed pneumonia, for example, is liable to extend the condition.

 Natural remedies for kennel cough